wgx/blog.willgrant.org/_posts/2022-08-01-how-to-get-your-first-job-in-ux.markdown

 The people interviewing you are asking themselves “is this person nice, decent, approachable **and** can they do the job?”.

-* **Evidence of interest** - does this candidate have a genuine interest in UX, what have they done “[off their own bat](https://dictionary.cambridge.org/dictionary/english/do-off-own-bat)”: internships, spec work, blog posts, online portfolio
+* **Evidence of interest** - does this candidate have a genuine interest in UX, what have they done “[off their own bat](https://dictionary.cambridge.org/dictionary/english/do-off-own-bat)”: internships, spec work, blog posts, online portfolio, even evidence of being mentored by a more senior [designer on a platform like ADPList](https://adplist.org/explore?tab=mentors&expertise=24).
 * **Evidence of experience** - hard if you’re new to the sector, but put down anything you can think of: did you perform some related work in a previous role that you can mention?
 * **Evidence of methodology** - do you understand a modern product design methodology, do you use one?
 How can you evidence this with examples?
 No experience?
 Fine: talk about what you learned on your course or university degree.
 * **Evidence of commercial awareness**- design doesn’t operate in a vacuum.
 Do you understand the company, its products, competitors and market?
 Demonstrate you’ve done some basic background research.